 Nestlé's adept marketing strategies, coupled with its ability to easily influence its consumer base through advertisements featuring bold claims and promises, contribute to a facade that diverges starkly from the harsh reality.
 The company has earned the dubious reputation of being dubbed "the most evil company of all time," a label fueled by ongoing Nestle controversies that shed light on questionable business practices.

 Nestle is known as an unethical company because of the use of child labour and the manufacturing of plastic bottles that damage the environment.

 Does Nestlé have a bad reputation?

 Yes, Nestle is known for human trafficking, Child labour, and manipulating customers.

 Why is Nestlé being boycotted?

-Nestle was being boycotted because it manipulated uneducated mothers y selling its infant formula in poor countries leading to malnutrition.
+Nestle was being boycotted because it manipulated uneducated mothers by selling its infant formula in poor countries, leading to malnutrition.

 Nestle is criticized for labour practices, water usage, marketing tactics, and plastic pollution.
 However, they try to source ethically and be sustainable.
 Ultimately, judging their "goodness" depends on your ethics.

 Nestlé is publicly traded, so no single entity owns it entirely.
 However, major shareholders include institutional investors like BlackRock and the company itself holding a small percentage.